xpeng1/git_dir/readme.txt

-dev Creating a new branch is quick and simple.
+bug101 Creating a new branch is quick and simple.